UnkwUsr/rclip/README.md

 Rclip - clipboard manager written in rust.

 ## Features
-* Save text clipboard history to file.
+* Each history entry saving per unique file
-* Save images history per file.
+* Easy to access each entry and write your own scripts
-* Print history list and pick what you want.
+* Easy to delete entries
-* Ability to set list of targets (in Xorg terms it means type of clipboard entry) that will be saved.  (for example libreoffice formatted text).
+* Ability to set list of targets (in Xorg terms it means type of clipboard entry) that will be saved.  (for example libreoffice formatted text, images, standard text).
-* Ability to use with fuzzy finders, like [fzf](https://github.com/junegunn/fzf) ([script](./fzf.sh) presented in the repository).
+* Ability to use with fuzzy finders, like [fzf](https://github.com/junegunn/fzf) ([fzf.sh](./fzf.sh) for example).
 * Setting clipboard entries is not handled by `rclip`.
 It's a work of different program, for example, `xclip`.
 So there is no errors maked in rclip :D.
 * Daemon does not handle clipboard history in RAM, so there little RAM consumption.